 About me

-My current research interests focus on several key areas: 1) the impact of AI-synthesized data on contemporary learning paradigms, 2) systematic methods for data selection, and 3) hallucinations and reasonings within large language models (LLMs).
+My current research interests focus on several key areas: 1) improved methods for scientific reasoning, 2) reinforcement learning and test-time optimization, 3) the impact of AI-synthesized data on contemporary learning paradigms.
 By drawing upon my theoretical knowledge and practical experience, I aim to contribute insightful understandings and develop robust methodologies in these areas.

 I did my undergraduate in Applied Mathematics (Honor Track) at the School of Mathematical Sciences, Peking University.
 Back then, I was advised by Prof. Bin Dong on adversarial robustness.
 In Summer 2020, I worked virtually with Prof. Yue M. Lu at Harvard on high dimensional statistics and machine learning.
 I also worked closely with Dr. Di He from Microsoft Research Asia on representation.
 In 2022 Summer, I interned at Uber as an Applied Scientist Intern on causal machine learning.